darinnstathos/osticket-prereqs/README.md

  2. Naviagte to 'Downloads' in File Explorer > Right-click: 'Extract All'
  3. When it wants a destination to extract the contents in, we want to unzip into C:PHP folder: Click 'Browse' >
- 4. This PC > C: Drive > select 'PHP folder > 'Extract"
+ 4. Press 'This PC' > 'C: Drive' > select 'PHP folder > 'Extract'

 <br>